Taenia spp.

 - Adults of Taenia pisiformis are known to infect only dogs and wild canids.
 Infection of dogs occurs following ingestion of cysticerci in rabbit tissue.

-- Other Taenia species are considered less common in domestic cats and dogs in North America although they are occasionally reported (see Stages)
+- Other Taenia species are considered less common in domestic dogs in North America although they are occasionally reported (see Stages)

 - In the absence of predation or opportunities for scavenging, infection with Taenia spp. will not occur.